 Finally, Duke Wen of Jin started his reign as an excellent monarch.
 He nominated the most qualified and intelligent officials and applied a series of policies to encourage agriculture, the economy, and the construction of transportation.
 His state kept flourishing under his rule.

-Later, his Suzerain Zhou’s current king’s brother had an affair with the queen; the king was furious and abolished his unfaithful queen.
+Later, Suzerain Zhou's current king's brother had an affair with the queen; the king was furious and abolished his unfaithful queen.

-Then the king’s brother allied with a nomadic regime and attacked Zhou.
+Then the king's brother allied with a nomadic regime and attacked Zhou.
 The king escaped from the Zhou's capital city after his army failed.

 Duke Wen of Jin welcomed the fleeing king, led his army to defeat and kill the king's brother, expelled the nomadic army, and welcomed the king back to the capital.

-Zhou’s king was satisfied with Duke Wen of Jin's loyal behaviors and great contribution and rewarded him with more cities.
+Zhou's king was satisfied with Duke Wen of Jin's loyal behavior and significant contribution and rewarded him with more cities.

 House Shaped Bronze Incense Burner of the Spring and Autumn Period — Sen-oku Hakuko Kan Museum (Photo by Dongmaiying)

-In the next few years, Duke Wen of Jin repaid the lords that had helped him during his drifting trips and punished those uncooperative ones.
+In the next few years, Duke Wen of Jin repaid the lords that had helped him during his drifting trips and punished those who were uncooperative.

 Soon, other states were either complied or defeated by the Duke Wen of Jin.

 Afterward, Duke Wen of Jin held a big alliance meeting when the king of Zhou awarded him as the most powerful and loyal overlord.

-Military achievements and the king's support together confirmed the hegemony of Duke Wen of Jin.
+Military achievements and the king's support confirmed the hegemony of Duke Wen of Jin.